RaifePaiva/RaifePaiva/README.md

 ### Some web projects

 * Big Game Survey
-  * About: Project developed in React on the front-end and Spring on the back-end.
+  * About: Project developed in React on the front-end and Spring Framework on the back-end.
   * Link: https://sdsapp.netlify.app/
   * Repository: https://github.com/RaifePaiva/SDS_DsPesquisa

 * DS Delivery
-  * About: Project developed in React on the front-end and Spring on the back-end + PostgreSQL.
+  * About: Project developed in React on the front-end and Spring Framework on the back-end + PostgreSQL.
   * Link: https://sdsdeliver-ds.netlify.app/
   * Repository: https://github.com/RaifePaiva/dsdeliver-devsuperior2